ivanmari/monitoringrelay/README.md

 ## Hardware

-The circuit, for each phase detection input is the same as the one depicted here https://smartsolutions4home.com/detecting-mains-voltage-with-microcontroller/.
+The circuit for each phase detection input is the same as the one depicted [here](https://smartsolutions4home.com/detecting-mains-voltage-with-microcontroller/).
 So we will use three inputs on the MCU for mains detection.

 The fault output can be attached to an optocoupled relay and then to the contactor M switch.